HLH Orion: The central processing unit

 The CPU consisted of an ALU that was built around the Am2901 bit-sliced microprocessor.
-To this a byte manipulation unit was added which could perform the shifting, rotating and masking operation required for handling eight and sixteen bit data.
-Additional logic was provided to support both signed and unsigned two's complement comparisons in a single operation, multiple precision arithmetic and floating point normalization.
-Most operations could be performed in 150 ns, however the cycle time was variable from 125 ns to 200 ns under microprogram control so that timing could be optimized.
+To this, a byte manipulation unit was added, which could perform the shifting, rotating, and masking operations required for handling eight and sixteen-bit data.
+Additional logic was provided to support both signed and unsigned two's complement comparisons in a single operation, multiple precision arithmetic, and floating point normalization.
+Most operations could be performed in 150 ns; however, the cycle time was variable from 125 ns to 200 ns under microprogram control so that timing could be optimized.
 A microsequencer, based around the Am2910, directed the control flow through the microprogram.
-It could perform branches, loops and subroutine calls most of which could be conditional on any of several CPU status conditions.
+It could perform branches, loops, and subroutine calls, most of which could be conditional on any of several CPU status conditions.

-The CPU instruction decoder, decoded machine level instructions (as opposed to micro-instructions).
-This was achieved by using map tables held in fast parity checked RAM which mapped one byte opcodes onto micro-instruction addresses.
-Control was transferred to these addresses using a special sequencer operation which was performed in parallel with other CPU functions.
-Hence instruction decoding overlapped instruction execution.
+The CPU instruction decoder decoded machine-level instructions (as opposed to micro-instructions).
+This was achieved by using map tables held in fast parity-checked RAM, which mapped one byte opcodes onto micro-instruction addresses.
+Control was transferred to these addresses using a special sequencer operation, which was performed in parallel with other CPU functions.
+Hence, instruction decoding overlapped instruction execution.

 An escape mechanism was provided to allow the instruction set to be expanded beyond the 256 entries selected by any one opcode.
 A further mechanism existed to switch between several sets of dispatch tables, allowing the machine to support multiple instruction sets concurrently.
-Using this mechanism a different instruction set could be selected each time a context switch occurred.
-This mechanism was also used to implement privileged instruction, dynamic profiling (for performance monitoring) and multiple CPU modes (e. g.
-User and Kernel).
+Using this mechanism, a different instruction set could be selected each time a context switch occurred.
+This mechanism was also used to implement privileged instruction, dynamic profiling (for performance monitoring), and multiple CPU modes (e.g., User and Kernel).

-The role of the cache memory, independent of the main memory, was to hold the top of an evaluation stack for a procedure oriented language.
-The cache had a two cycle latency after which it could deliver one word per cycle and was divided into a number of pages each with 512 32-bit words with parity protection.
+The role of the cache memory, independent of the main memory, was to hold the top of an evaluation stack for a procedure-oriented language.
+The cache had a two-cycle latency after which it could deliver one word per cycle and was divided into a number of pages, each with 512 32-bit words with parity protection.
 The pages were grouped in pairs with an architectural maximum of 16 pairs.
 The original machine implemented two pairs.
 The second member of each pair was typically used as additional fast registers and scratch storage without affecting the stack page.
-The lower nine bits of the CPU register, which addressed the cache, was implemented with counters and allowed increment and decrement operations (push and pop) as wells as random access.
+The lower nine bits of the CPU register, which addressed the cache, were implemented with counters and allowed increment and decrement operations (push and pop) as wells as random access.